 - Dates for milestones – deadlines (inspections, repairs, etc.)

 - Date of possession of the property

 - Deadline for acceptance of the offer (usually 2 to 3 days)

-Not all boilerplate contracts contain contingency clauses, yet these are essential in protecting your rights during the process and allowing you a legal opportunity to withdraw from a contract with a full refund under certain circumstances.
-One of the most common is a clause which states that the purchase of the property is contingent upon the buyer obtaining financing.
-While it is highly recommended that a buyer be prequalified, it’s important to be protected against the unlikely event that the financing will fall through.
+Not all boilerplate contracts contain contingency clauses, yet these are essential in protecting your rights during the purchase process and allow you a legal opportunity to withdraw from a contract with a full refund under certain circumstances.
+One of the most common clauses states that the purchase of the property is contingent upon the buyer obtaining financing.
+While it is highly recommended that a buyer is pre-approved for a mortgage, it’s important to be protected against the unlikely event that the financing will fall through.

 In some cases, a seller may respond with a counter to the offer you have made.
-For example, perhaps you have offered $5,000 under the asking price; the seller may counter with a higher figure.
+For example, perhaps you have offered $5,000 under the asking price and then the seller may counter with a higher figure.
 In essence, a counter offer is a rejection of your original proposal and you are no longer obligated to proceed with the purchase.
-If you accept the counter, however, the adjusted terms will become binding on both parties.
+If you accept the counter, however, the adjusted terms will become binding for both parties.